Director's update - July 2019

 - A day in the life of a Transport Safety Officer.

-The Service Level Agreement (SLA) between TSV and ONRSR remains in place, however since our last edition I can advise that the legislation has been prepared.
+The Service Level Agreement (SLA) between Transport Safety Victoria (TSV) and ONRSR remains in place, however since our last edition I can advise that the legislation has been prepared.
 We are now awaiting the legislation to be passed with a proposed date for transition to a direct delivery model of 1 October 2019.
 This will mean that all rail transport operators currently accredited under local/Victorian rail legislation will transition to national legislation, regulated by ONRSR on this date.
 Should this change we will advise our local operators accordingly.